This position is open until filled. For full consideration, please submit application, along with cover letter and resume.

-The anticipated starting salary placement depends on qualifications and experience, and will not exceed $3,247 a month.
-This is a full time, temporary, non-exempt position.
+Starting salary placement depends on qualifications, experience and salary budget, and will not exceed $4,8 79 a month.
+This is a full time, temporary, exempt position.
 Reappointment to this position is dependent upon the individual's performance as well as administrative and budgetary considerations.
 The university reserves the right to terminate this appointment earlier than the scheduled expiration date.

 A comprehensive benefits summary for this position is available online by clicking here